VanjaRo/Dungeon-crawler/README.md

 #### **Aim:**

 ![This is the amulet](readme_imgs/1.png)
-Find the amulet of YALA that was lost in the acient dungeion.
+Find the amulet of YALA that was lost in the acient dungeon.

 #### **Cotrols:**